 A salt water hot tub combines the luxuriously soft water of salt systems with the relaxing and soothing comfort of heated spa therapy.
-A hot tub equipped with a salt water system is more cost effective and will require less maintenance than a regular hot tub so you can count on spending less time looking after chemical balancing and more time enjoying all the wonderful benefits.
+A hot tub equipped with a salt water system is more cost effective and will require less maintenance than a regular hot tub so you can count on spending less time looking after chemical balancing and more time enjoying all the amazing benefits.

 There is nothing better than unwinding in a hot tub for a hydrotherapy massage combined with the soothing effects of salt water to relieve tension and stress after a long day.
 A salt generator will continually convert low levels of salt into an endless supply of chlorine sanitizer so you won't need annoying floaters or pucks.
 The only time you will need to add salt will be from splash out or during draining and filling.

-If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub we'll explain how easy to is below but we'll first take a look at the benefits of a salt water hot tub.
+If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub system we'll explain how easy to is below but we'll first take a look at the benefits of a salt water hot tub.

-A salt water system designed to convert existing hot tubs is convenient, clean and allows for adjustable levels of chlorine that are essential for periods of heavy usage and times when the hot tub isn't being used.
+A salt water system designed to convert existing hot tubs is convenientsal and allows for adjustable levels of chlorine that are essential for periods of heavy usage and times when the hot tub isn't being used.
 After you set the desired production you can count on consistent levels that will keep your spa crystal clear and free of other unsightly contaminants.

 A salt water system for hot tubs works the same way a chlorine generator works in large salt water swimming pools.
-The low levels of salt water are broken down electrolytically into natural occurring chlorine that fight of germs and bacteria.
+The low levels of salt in the water are broken down electrolytically into natural occurring chlorine that fight off germs and bacteria.
 As the salt water recirculates it's converted back to regular salt water which means the system can repeat endlessly for a continual supply of chlorine with no additives.

 Just about any hot tub can be converted to produce chlorine from a generator with no alterations to your existing plumbing system needed aside from adding the generator.
 The drop over units available on the market today make it incredibly easy to get started and all you have to do is plug the unit in and let it do it's work.

 The pump can be run at existing times or increased to a 24 hour cycle depending on bather load and the amount of chlorine needed.
 The salt system works independently from your existing hot tub system so you don't need to have your hot tub running while it sanitizes.
+A hot tub shock may be needed periodically after high usage, rainfall or adding fresh water.

 With everything balanced it's time to add the appropriate amount of hot tub salt.
 The most common salinity required is 2,500 ppm but refer to the manufacturers instructions and guidelines for your specific salt system.
 The amount of salt is really low and works out to about 2 pounds for every 100 gallons but be sure not to add too much otherwise you will have to empty some water and refill.